 Mollie Katzen is perhaps best known for her whimsically-illustrated, hand-lettered vegetarian classics Moosewood Cookbook and The Enchanted Broccoli Forest.

 The author of a trio of popular children’s cookbooks, Pretend Soup, Honest Pretzels, and Salad People, Mollie played a major role in mainstreaming a plant-based diet in modern American kitchens.

-Inducted into the James Beard Cookbook Hall of Fame in 2007, Mollie’s most recent book, Get Cooking, was recently nominated for an International Association of Culinary Professionals Award.
+Inducted into the in 2007, Mollie’s most recent book, Get Cooking, was recently nominated for an International Association of Culinary Professionals Award.

 I’ve interviewed Mollie for articles about feeding children, where her trademark warm and wise approach to cooking comes through.

 She hopes her latest book will encourage eaters everywhere to fall in love with the fine art of making a home-cooked meal.

 To enter the Get Cooking giveaway leave a comment here.

 1. What inspired you to write a cookbook for beginners?

 Lots of people asked for it and I like to write books people need.
 My son, who is 25, had just moved to his own small apartment in New York City and he and his friends wanted to know how to make simple but satisfying dishes.